Saiswa43/line-following-robot/README.md

 ## 📂 Files in this Repository

 - `line_follower_code.ino`
-  → Arduino sketch with the code to control the robot behavior based on IR sensor input.
+  →  Contains the Arduino C++ code that controls the robot's movement based on IR sensor input.

 - `linefollowingsimulation.pdsprj`
   → Main Proteus simulation project file.
 Open this in Proteus to view and run the circuit.